IBM Research x U-Tune

 Goals

-Increase comprehension of the fine-tuning workflow
+Increase comprehension of the GenAI fine-tuning workflow

-Improve trust in GenAI systems.
+Improve user trust in GenAI systems and outcomes

-Lower the barrier to experimentation with GenAI fine-tuning.
+Lower barriers to hands-on experimentation with fine-tuning

 Semi-structured Interviews